nickrnathan4/msg-filservice/README.md

 Time parameters must take the following format: "yyyy-MM-dd'T'HH:mm:ss.SSSZ"

 ###Update
-* **PATCH "update":** takes a file and that file entity's uuid (in that order) as arguments, uploads the new version of the file,  updates the file version, file name and uuid in the database
+* **PATCH "files/:id":** takes a url parameter specifying a unique file id, and a form parameter specifying the new file with the form key "file", and updates the file

 ###Delete
-* **DELETE "file/<uuid>":** takes a url parameter specifying a unique file uuid, deletes the file and retracts the database entity
+* **DELETE "files/:id":** takes a url parameter specifying a unique file id, retracts the database entity

 ## Environment